William Calley: Career

-Calley's evaluations described him as average as an officer.
+Calley's officer evaluations described his performance as average.
 Later, as the My Lai investigation progressed, a more negative picture emerged.
-Men in his platoon reported to Army investigators that Calley lacked common sense and could not read a map or compass properly.
+Men in his platoon reported to Army investigators that Calley lacked common sense and could not read a map or use a compass properly.

-In May or June 1969 near Chu Lai Base Area, Calley and two other Americal Division officers were in a jeep that passed a jeep containing five Marines.
-The Army jeep pulled the Marines over and one Army officer told the Marines "You soldiers better square away!"
-One of the Marines replied, "We ain't soldiers, motherfucker, we're Marines!"
-The Army lieutenants dismounted for further discussion of the matter.
-The ensuing fight ended only after one of the officers pulled his pistol and fired a round into the air.
-Two of the officers were briefly hospitalized while Calley was merely beaten up.
-The Marines pled guilty at special courts-martial, in each of which it was stipulated they had not known the soldiers had been officers.
+In May or June 1969 near Chu Lai Base Area, Calley and two other Americal Division lieutenants were involved in a physical confrontation with five enlisted members of the United States Marine Corps.
+The fight ended after one of the Army officers pulled his pistol and fired a round into the air; the two other officers were briefly hospitalized, while Calley was "merely beaten up."
+The Marines pleaded guilty at special courts-martial, where they said they had not known that they were fighting officers.

-Mỹ Lai Massacre
+My Lai massacre

-In March of 1968 Calley and his men arrived at the village of Mỹ Lai where they murdered hundreds of elderly men, women, children, and infants from allied South Vietnam.
-In addition, he and his men gang-raped many of the women, some as young as 12 years old, before mutilating them, even stopping to have lunch before resuming their slaughter.
-Calley would later claim in court that an air strike had killed the innocent civilians.
-There was no sign of enemy combatants in Mỹ Lai when he and his men arrived.
+On March 16, 1968, Calley led around 100 soldiers of Charlie company into the village of My Lai.
+Although they faced no resistance, they entered the village shooting.
+They murdered hundreds of civilians consisting mostly of South Vietnamese elderly men, women, children, and infants using automatic weapons, grenades and bayonets.
+Infants and children were killed with bayonets, and females were raped and shot.

+The official American estimate of those murdered was 347, but a Vietnamese memorial at the site lists 504 names, with ages ranging from 1 to 82.
+In the My Lai museum in Vietnam, a marble plaque lists the names and ages of the victims.
+504 people from 247 families were killed.
+Of these, 24 families lost everyone – three generations, no survivors.
+Included in the 504 were 60 elderly men, and 282 women (17 of whom were pregnant).
+A total of 173 children were killed; 53 were infants.